lucas-moschen/synthetic-data-construction/README.md

 `list_correlations_i` Correlation matrix of distribution (nucleus) i in "list of lists" (LIL) format.

 The file with parameters for the workplace data set must have an analogous structure.
-Finally, the parameter files for the household and dwelling data sets must have an analogous strucuture except for the list `probabilities`, which does not exists in these cases.
+Finally, the parameter files for the household and dwelling data sets must have an analogous structure except for the list `probabilities`, which does not exist in these cases.

 Then, the synthetic data sets can be generated with